-3 Months agoAccording to the ‘Vision, Strategy and Action Plan for Indian Textiles and Apparel Sector’, taking all innovative steps in partnership with industry will create additional 35 million jobs in the textile sector by 2024-25.
-The Government of India has launched various initiatives to strengthen textile production and encourage the industry to cater to the domestic and international markets efficiently.
+4 Years agoAccording to the ‘Vision, Strategy and Action Plan for Indian Textiles and Apparel Sector’, taking all innovative steps in partnership with industry will create additional 35 million jobs in the textile sector by 2024-25.

 Textiles are one of the oldest exports from India.
 Merchant traveller Marco Polo praised Indian textiles in his travelogues by writing about its high quality and far-reaching exports.
 Embroidered bedspreads, wall hangings and quilts of wild silk on cotton or jute ground from India were popular in China, South-East Asia and Europe.1

 The potential of textiles as a solution for reviving the economy can be traced back to India’s independence movement, under the leadership of Mohandas Karamchand Gandhi who fervently advocated domestically produced fabrics.

 After independence, the Indian textile industry rapidly grew due to various government policies and domestic factors.
 By employing 45 million people through direct employment and 60 Mn people indirectly, it is the second-largest employment generating sector after agriculture in India.2 In 2014-15, the textile industry contributed up to 10% to the industrial production and 2% to the National Gross Domestic Product (GDP), according to the Ministry of Textiles.3